wink94/distributed-web-crawler/README.md

 `Kavindu Ravishan`<br />
 `Windula Kularatne`

-Previously, there were three members in the subject, but one member dropped out at the beginning.
+There were three members in the group, but one member dropped out at the beginning.

 ## Project Structure: